Invenio IT

 How Serious Is the Risk of Downtime?

-All of these examples help illustrate two key points.
+All of these examples illustrate two key points.
 First, organizations of every size, location, and kind are vulnerable to attacks and at risk of experiencing extended downtime.
-Second, the effects of downtime can be devastating on multiple fronts.
-In the case of Colonial, a temporary outage led to gas shortages and hoarding.
-The Planned Parenthood attack exposed sensitive information of patients.
-In Costa Rica, teachers and other public employees missed paychecks, and important health services were delayed.
+Second, the effects of that downtime hit hard on multiple fronts.

 What Are the Common Causes of Downtime?